ARM-software/SCP-firmware/doc/build_system.md

 When building a firmware and its dependencies, the `BUILD_HAS_CLOCK_TREE_MGMT` parameter controls if Clock Tree Management is enabled.

+## Transport based fast channel

+When building a firmware and its dependencies, the `BUILD_HAS_MOD_TRANSPORT_FC` parameter controls if generic transport module implemented fast channel interface to be used.

 ## Core Idle Suspend (WFE)

 WFE on ARM architecture makes processor suspends it's execution until it